leerob/dart-react-todo/README.md

 ### Deploying

-When you're ready to compile your code to JS, `build` is used.
+When you're ready to compile your code to JS, we can use `pub build`.
 This command uses `dart2js` to compile Dart to a single JS bundle. `dart2js` will automatically remove any dead code or unused libraries.
 By default the compiled code is output to the `build/` directory.